 - The severity of your injuries

-- Transportation costs to and from treatment
+- Transportation costs to and from the treatment

 How long it takes to resolve your car accident case depends on many factors, including: